-- 4. Specific Diagnosis must be included - 5.
-Actual test scores from standardized instruments may be provided - 6.
-Rationale for each recommended accommodation may be included. - 7.
-Interpretive summary should be provided and may include: - Indicate that evaluator ruled out alternative explanations. - Indicate how patterns in test results are used to determine the presence of a LD. - Indicate how the LD limits learning and/or affects test performance. - Offer rationale as to: - Why specific accommodations are needed - How the effects of the specific disability are mediated by the accommodations
+- 1. Diagnostic Interview, with relevant history performed by a licensed psychologist, learning specialist or clinical psychologist. - 2.
+Testing must be performed within the past year. - 3.
+Assessment - Cognitive ability/aptitude - Academic achievement (reading, oral and written language, math) - Information processing - The specific diagnosis must be included - 4.
+Actual test scores from standardized instruments may be provided - 5.
+Rationale for each recommended accommodation may be included. - 6.
+Interpretive summary should be provided and may include: - Indicate that evaluator ruled out alternative explanations. - Indicate how patterns in test results are used to determine the presence of a LD. - Indicate how the LD limits learning and/or affects test performance. - Offer rationale as to:

+Why specific accommodations are needed How the effects of the specific disability are mediated by the accommodations